binkley/homebrewery-files/warpipes.md

 Your DM decides which sets of magical pipes are found with your instrument.
 Your instrument always include one set of non-magical musical pipes.
 To use effects of the Warpipes, you must use your _Action_ to play them.

 #### Found Instrument

 The power the instrument depends on its rarity and the sets of pipes used to play.

-_**Attunement.**_ _Warpipes_ require attunement.
+_**Attunement.**_ _Warpipes_ require [Attunement](https://www.dndbeyond.com/sources/dnd/br-2024/rules-glossary#Attunement).
 To attune you must be _proficient with Bagpipes_ and have a minimum character level determined by the instrument&rsquo;s rarity as shown in the table.

 _**Charges.**_ The instrument has a maximum number of charges determined by its rarity.
 After you finish a _Long Rest_, it regains a number of expended charges as shown in the Recharge column of the table.